OLS Regression: Anto Linear Regression Analysis and Its Applications in Python

 Adding Constant Term for Intercept

-In OLS regression models, including a constant term (intercept) is essential since it allows the regression equation to pass through the origin.
-If the constant term is absent, the regression equation will be forced to pass through the origin, resulting in an incorrect model with biased estimates.
+Including a constant term (intercept) in OLS regression models is essential.
+It allows the regression equation to pass through the origin.
+Without it, the regression equation is forced to pass through the origin, resulting in an incorrect model with biased estimates.

-We can quickly add a constant term to the regression model with the following code:
+We can add a constant term to the regression model with this code:

 import statsmodels.api as sm